jodaf/quilvyn-pathfinder/README.md

 To use quilvyn-pathfinder, unbundle the release package into a plugins/ subdirectory within the Quilvyn installation directory, then add or uncomment the 'plugins/Pathfinder.js' entry in the PLUGINS definition in quilvyn.html.
+An entry for 'plugins/PathfinderPrestige.js' can also be added or uncommented to use the prestige classes from the campaign setting rulebook.

 ### Usage